Want create site? Find Free WordPress Themes and plugins.

 Itinerary for your exciting experience

-Fly into OR Tambo Airport, Johannesburg (more details in “Arrivals” section in the Swaziland Destination Brief) where you will be met by All Out Africa staff members who will transfer you by road from Johannesburg to the Kingdom of Swaziland.
-It is approximately a five hour journey from the airport to you to your accommodation in the Ezulwini Valley (Valley of Heaven).
+Day 1 Fly into OR Tambo Airport, Johannesburg where you will be met by All Out Africa staff members who will transfer you by road from Johannesburg to the Kingdom of Swaziland.
+It is approximately a five hour journey from the airport to you to your accommodation in the Ezulwini Valley.

-The second day begins with an informative presentation that will brief you on all you need to know about the culture and country, how to effectively contribute during your volunteer experience, and what to expect on the tours.
+Day 2 The second day begins with an informative orientation that will brief you on all you need to know about the culture and country, how to effectively contribute during your volunteer experience, and what to expect on the tours.

 In the afternoon you will embark on a Cultural Tour where you will visit the museum to learn about Swazi history and culture, and then will walk around a real Swazi village to experience day-to-day life in Swaziland.
 The tour finishes with a local culinary delight – a traditional Swazi braai!

 Previous groups have had great sightings of lion, elephant, rhino, buffalo, leopard, wild dog, giraffe, zebra to name just a few animals!
-There is an abundance of wildlife and birds to be spotted on your Kruger safari.
 You will also have the exciting opportunity to take part in a guided bush walk (optional extra) as well as experience a night drive where you’ll go in search of nocturnal wildlife.

-On Day 7 you will depart Kruger for the beautiful Kingdom of Swaziland.
+Day 7 you will depart Kruger for Swaziland.

 As a volunteer, the activities you might be involved in will include any of the following practical projects:

-• Making clay bricks and preparing land for structures to be build
+● Making clay bricks and preparing land for structure

-Day 21-26 Mozambique Beach and Whale Shark Tour
+Day 21-26 Mozambique Beach & Whale Shark Tour

 Mozambique is world famous for its idyllic tropical beaches on the Indian Ocean.
 As a former Portuguese colony that has come out of a prolonged civil war, it is now booming as quite possibly Africa’s top beach destination.
 Tofo is a laid-back beach village in southern Mozambique and offers some of the best opportunities in the world to snorkel in the wild with the world’s biggest fish – the whale shark.
 With diverse coral reefs, whales, manta rays, dolphins and nesting turtles Tofo is a marine paradise and yet it is relatively close to the vibrant historic trading port of Inhambane.